zwin-project/zwin.dev/content/getting_started/3d_app_development/en.md

 ![launcher_terminal](launcher_terminal.png "image_tooltip")

 Once the terminal is open, type in the command.
-In the Beta version of Zwin, the following notes apply
+In the Beta version of Zwin, the following notes apply.
 - Non-Wayland client 2D apps such as VSCode are not yet supported, so please **use a CUI editor such as Vim or nano.**
 - Copy-and-paste is not yet supported, so **type your characters with the keyboard**.